relateddigital/euromessage-android/README.md

 You need to add an android project in [Huawei Console](https://developer.huawei.com/consumer/en/console).
 Please follow Huawei instruction and do not forget to add ag_connect_services.json to the project.
+*you may need to add your fingerprint to app in Huawei console.

 ### Permission
 ```xml